macorobots/roomac_ros/README.md

 rostopic pub /pick_and_bring/cancel actionlib_msgs/GoalID {}
 ```

-It is also possible to use partial actions, only navigation using services:
+It is also possible to use partial actions, navigation using services:
 ```
 rosservice call /go_to_table
 rosservice call /go_to_home